-Catch the traditional Changing the Guard ceremony outside Buckingham Palace and be dazzled by the stunning crown jewels at the Tower of London, before checking out some of London’s other top attractions.
+Or visit after Christmas to explore the city without the crowds.
+It's a great time to catch the traditional Changing the Guard ceremony outside Buckingham Palace and see the stunning crown jewels at the Tower of London, before checking out some of London’s other top attractions.

-Marvel at panoramic views of the city from heights of 244 metres (800 feet) at The View from The Shard, or with a ride on the Coca-Cola London Eye.
-Note that the Coca-Cola London Eye closes for annual maintenance for a short period in January.
+On a clear winter's day, marvel at panoramic views of the city from heights of 244m (800 ft) at The View from The Shard, or with a ride on the Coca-Cola London Eye.
+Note that the Coca-Cola London Eye closes for annual maintenance for two weeks in January.

 Work off those extra Christmas calories with a walk on a crisp winter's day in London’s parks and gardens:

 - Wrap up warm before heading to Richmond Park to look out for more than 600 wild deer.